lemunozm/lancat/README.md

 ```
 $ echo "Hello user1" | lancat -u user1
 ```
-We recive messages filtering by *user2*:
+We receive messages filtering by *user2*:
 ```
 $ lancat -l -q -u user2
 Hello user1
 ```
-Only users with names *user1* and *user2* will be able to write / read the communication.
+Only users with names *user1* and *user2* will be able to send / listen the communication.

 ### Aliasing names
 We send a message only to *Pepito* identifying as *Pepito*:
 ```
 $ echo "Hello Juanito, I'm Pepito" | lancat -n Pepito -u Juanito
 ```
-We recive messages intended only to *Juanito* that only *Pepito* writes:
+We receive messages intended only to *Juanito* that only *Pepito* sends:
 ```
 $ lancat -l -q -n Juanito -u Pepito
 Hello Juanito, I'm Pepito